Abby Roque: Professional

-International
+International play

 Roque represented the United States at the 2014 and 2015 IIHF World Women's U18 Championship, winning gold in 2015.
 She participated in the 2019-20 Rivalry Series for the senior American national team and was named to the roster for the 2020 IIHF Women's World Championship before it was canceled due to the COVID-19 pandemic.

 On January 2, 2022, Roque was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.

-PWHPA

-Skating for Team Minnesota during the 2020–21 PWHPA season, Roque participated in a PWHPA Dream Gap Tour event at New York's Madison Square Garden on February 28, 2021, the first women's ice hockey event at the venue.
-Playing for a team sponsored by Adidas, Roque logged a goal and two assists in a 4–3 loss.